StackStorm/st2vagrant/README.md

 existing directory on your laptop.

 By the time you read this hint, your VM is most likely already up and running.
-Not to worry: just uncomment the above mentioned line in your `Vagrantfile` and run `vagrant reload`.
-This will restart the VM and apply the new config without running the provision part, so you won't reinstall st2.
+Not to worry: just uncomment the above mentioned line in your `Vagrantfile` and run `vagrant reload --no-provision`.
+This will restart
+the VM and apply the new config without running the provision part, so you won't reinstall st2.
 Vagrant will however ask you for your laptop password to sync the folders.